jfspps/ChemStore/README.md

     - StockApparatus (one-to-one)
     - Quantity

-+ School technician reagent quantities and dilutions calculator
-    - Molar/formula mass
-    - Stock concentration
-    - Volume per student
-    - Number of students + surplus
-    - OUTPUT: volume/mass required

-The shopping lists can be mapped to the current stock (transfer to package receive, make changes as appropriate and then click save)
+The shopping lists can be mapped to the current stock (when transferring the order to "package received", the service will either update current inventories or build new entities)

 + Reagent shopping list
     - Supplier
     - CAS ID
-    - Stock mass/volume
+    - Unit mass/volume
     - Quantity required
     - Price per unit
     - Currency (enum)